eth-brownie/brownie/docs/api.rst

 .. py:class:: ContractContainer

-    A container class that holds all Contracts of the same type, and is used to deploy new instances of that contract.
+    A list-like container class that holds all ``Contract`` instances of the same type, and is used to deploy new instances of that contract.

 ContractContainer Attributes
 ****************************